FAQ

 Can I work with multiple supervisors at the same time?

 The complication is tracking.
-With multiple supervisors, you need to keep clean records of which hours were supervised by whom, ensure your supervision percentage is calculated across all supervisors combined, and make sure each supervisor can verify the hours they oversaw.
+With multiple supervisors, you need to keep clean records of which hours were supervised by whom and make sure each supervisor can verify the hours they oversaw.

 ABA Fieldwork Tracker supports multiple supervisor connections.
 Each supervisor sees only the hours relevant to their supervisory relationship, while your dashboard shows the full aggregated picture across all supervisors and sites.